acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 date: 2023-06-14
 image: https://rikki.dev/_next/static/media/bundled-deps-example.jpg
 image_alt: "A Miro diagram illustrating how bundled dependencies in npm libraries can lead to supply chain vulnerabilities"
+description: "When you use npm libraries that bundle their dependencies, your project lockfile is no longer the source of truth."
 ---
 ![](../assets/bundled-deps-example.jpg)